rust-lang/rfcs/text/0000-offset_of.md

     support use in const (due to accessing the address of a raw pointer).
     Changing both of these issues would be challenging, but may be possible.

-    This was not chosen because seems difficult, and would be harder to teach (or read) than `core::mem::offset_of`.
+    This was not chosen because seems difficult, would be harder to teach (or read) than `core::mem::offset_of`, and is largely orthogonal to whether or not a dedicated field offset API is provided (in other words, fixing those issues seems unlikely to make `offset_of!` appear redundant).

 6. Hold off until this can be integrated into some larger language feature, such as C++-style pointer-to-field, Swift-style field paths, ...